Daily Life Of Ancient Maya

 The Maya Worked In Agriculture and Food Production

 Archaeologists estimate that the Maya society required 75 percent of its population to be engaged in food production.
 Men were busy hunting and fishing (fish was probably raised in canals) and worked the fields and terraces for intensive agricultural production.
 The main crop was maize, beans, squashes, cotton, and tobacco.
-In some farms, the Mayans produced cocoa and honey and traded excess products.
+The Mayans produced cocoa and honey on some farms and traded excess products.

 Maya women and men working.
 Credit: History Museum Canada

 The ancient Maya worked hard for their families and the community, but they also had time for religious ceremonies and entertainment, including music, dancing, and playing games.
-Their infamous game was Pok-A Tok the ancient Maya most probably inherited from the Olmecs.
+Their infamous game was Pok-A Tok, which the ancient Mayans most probably inherited from the Olmecs.
 Pok-A-Tok was played since at least 1,400 BC by the pre-Columbian peoples of ancient Mesoamerica.
 Known among the Aztecs as "tlachtli," Pok-A-Tok was an essential part of their political and religious festivals.

 The game had a religious meaning, and for winners playing, it symbolized victory over death.
 It was also played sometimes just for fun as pure entertainment.